sharetribe/flex-docs/src/docs/howto-users-and-authentication/setup-oidc-proxy/index.md

 `KEY_ID`

-The value will be used as the `kid` header in ID tokens that are passed to Sharetribe when a user logs in with LinkedIn.
+The value will be used as the `kid` header in ID tokens that are passed to Sharetribe when a user logs in with Github.
 It is also used as the `kid` attribute of the JSON Web key that the proxy serves in an endpoint.
 Even though using a _kid_ value in your keys is not compulsory, we heavily recommend using it with your token and the JWK.